-- 76) Which group of lipids will contain a barrier formed by hydrophilic heads that face outwards and hydrophobic tails that face inwards?
+- 75) Which group of lipids forms a barrier around cells?

 - A) phospholipids

 - B) steroids

 - C) triglycerides

 - D) saturated acids

 - E) trans-fatty acids

 Explanation: Phospholipids have hydrophilic heads and hydrophobic tails that will form a barrier.
 Steroids have a backbone of four fused carbon rings.
-Triglycerides is formed from three fatty acids and a glycerol.
+A triglyceride is formed from three fatty acids and a glycerol.
 Saturated acids and trans-fatty acids are both made from hydrocarbon chains with an acidic group on the end.

-Learning Outcome: 02.06.01 Compare the structures of fats, phospholipids, and steroids.
+Learning Outcome: 02.06.02 Identify the functions lipids play in our bodies.

-- 77) Which nutrient source is the easiest one for humans to break down and form ATP?
+- 76) Which nutrient source is the easiest one for humans to break down and form ATP?

 - A) glucose

 - B) protein

 - C) cellulose

 - D) phospholipids

 - E) chitin